iDanilohs/hangman_game/README.md

     select_word = select_word.replace('\n', '')
 ```

 In this part of the code we clear the screen and select a random number.
-This number will be used to select a random word from the file.txt in this case (data.txt)
+This number will be used to select a random word from the file.txt in this case (data.txt).

+also we create a new list (words = []) for read the archive, I mean put all of the words in the list  for then can combine the list words with the random number and create the variable (select_word) and for last we clean the word, I mean remove the unuseful spaces in the word (select word).